afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

         Contains objects with fields
         - `key` - unique identifier for the value
         - `value` - English translation for the value
         - `id` - Unique ID number for the value for the value.
-Beharior is is different depending on the `type` attribute.
-            - Behavior for `SelectSingleFilterSingle` - Default value starts from 1 and default value for next list item is the previous + 1.
+            Default value starts from 1 and default value for next list item is the previous + 1.
             Max value is u16::MAX.
-            - Behavior for `SelectSingleFilterMultiple` - Not possible to set.
             The field is optional.
         - `icon` - Icon to be used for the attribute.
             This field has the same format as the attribute `icon` field.